luannaochoa/BBBKernelDriver-tutorial/README.md

 4. Now `cd` into 'dts'.
 Your current file path should be 'linux/arch/arm/boot/dts'.
 Complete the same task for your dtb.
 Run the command `cp am335x-boneblack.dtb /media/luanna/BOOT`

-5. Now install your RFS(Root File System) with the following command `sudo make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=/media/luanna/RFS modules_install`
+5. Now install your RFS(Root File System) to your SD card.
+Transfer the contents of the RFS to your SD card

-6. Check that the RFS was installed to the SD card RFS partition.
+6. Check that SD card contains the RFS partition

 7. Transfer the tester.c executable file to the home directory found on the RFS.
 Using the command `cp` should do the trick.